tolarewaju3/codelikethewind/5g-streaming/README.md

 We’ll use data grid to cache our call events for quick access. **Data Grid is a distributed, in-memory cache that accelerates data processing.**

-Technically, call events flow to data grid *after* we transform it using Flink (below), but the Flink setup requires Data Grid to be up.
+Technically, call events flow to data grid *after* we transform it using Flink, but Flink requires Data Grid to be up.

 First, **we’ll install the Data Grid Operator.** On the left menu, select Operators → OperatorHub and type “Data Grid”.
 Click Install.
 The “Installed Namespace” should be `openshift-operators`. **Click Install again.**